Home » Recipes » Breakfast » Smoothies » Healthy Blackberry Smoothie

 • Almond butter (or another nut butter)

-This vibrant blackberry smoothie is made with cauliflower rice, frozen blueberries and almond butter for a thick, creamy texture.
+This vibrant blackberry smoothie recipe is made with fresh or frozen berries, protein powder, cauliflower rice, and almond butter for a thick, creamy texture.

 author: Alyssa